gohugoio/hugo/content/en/hugo-pipes/introduction.md

 ### Caching of Remote Resources

-Remote resources fetched with `resources.Get` will be cached on disk.
+Remote resources fetched with `resources.GetRemote` will be cached on disk.
 See [Configure File Caches](/getting-started/configuration/#configure-file-caches) for details.

 ## Asset directory

 Asset files must be stored in the asset directory.
 This is `/assets` by default, but can be configured via the configuration file's `assetDir` key.

 ### Asset Publishing